sixolet/phonotype/README.md

 1. Signal to pan
 2. Side. -1 is left, 1 is right.

+### Rhythm

+There are a pile of rhythm ops, all 0-argument, that yield different places in the measure.
+So far we're only supporting 4/4 time, but within that you can use:

+* `SN` - Triggern on every sixteenth note
+* `EN` - Trigger on every eigth note
+* `QN` - Trigger on every quarter note
+* `HN` - Trigger on every half note
+* `WN` - Trigger on every whole note
+* `B1` - Trigger on every beat-1 of a measure. `B2` triggers on every beat-2, etc.
+* `B1.E` - Trigger on the second sixteenth note of beat-1 of every measure.
+Also `B2.E`, `B1.&`, `B4.A`, and every combination like that.

+### Envelopes

+`PERC` - 2 - Percussive envelope

+1. Trigger
+2. Duration

+`AR` - 3 - Attack-release envelope.

+Exponential shape.

+1. Trigger
+2. Duration
+3. Portion of duration spent in attack

+`AR.L` - 3 - Linear attack-release envelope

+1. Trigger
+2. Duration
+3. Portion of duration spent in attack

+`AR.C` - 4 - Variable-curvature attack-release envelope

+1. Trigger
+2. Duration
+3. Portion of duration spent in attack
+4. Curvature. -4 is like `AR`, 0 is like `AR.L`, and positive is funny.

 ### Busses

 * Busses are the one major place where the underlying Supercollider rates get